 The makers of the real brands have already issued consumer warnings about diluted or counterfeit products.

 If you or a loved one was injured by a defective product – whether it turns out to be a knock off or a legitimate product – you may be entitled to compensation for your injuries.
 Contact Berkowitz and Hanna LLC today to schedule a no obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.